Cohen-Macaulay graphs with large girth: Introduction

-A well-covered graph is called $1$-well-covered if and only if the deletion of any point from the graph leaves a graph that is also well-covered.
-A well-covered graph is in the class $W_2$ if and only if any two disjoint independent sets in the graph can be extended to disjoint maximum independent sets.
-Staples \cite{Sp} showed that a well-covered graph is 1-well-covered if and only if it is in the class $W_2$.
-Pinter \cite{Pi1} characterized the planar graphs of girth $4$ in the such class.
-Using this result, we also can classify all Gorenstein planar graphs in this class (Theorem \ref{T4}).
+If $G$ is Cohen-Macaulay, then every maximal independent set of $G$ has the same size, namely $\alpha(G)$, the independence number of $G$ (see, e.g. \cite[Proposition $6.1.21$]{Vi}).
+Such a graph is called {\it well-covered} (see \cite{P1}).
+Thus we are naturally interested in characterizing well-covered graphs.
+However this problem turns out to be difficult (see \cite{P2}); and a striking result given in \cite{FHN1} is characterized only well-covered graphs of girth at least $5$.
+This result plays an important role in our work to classify Cohen-Macaulay graphs of girth at least $5$ (see Theorem $\ref{T2}$).

+We are next interested in Gorenstein graphs.
+As until now, we only know a classification of Gorenstein bipartite graphs (see \cite {HH}).
+If $G$ is a Gorenstein graph without isolated vertices, then $G$ is not only well-covered but also $G\setminus x$ is well-covered with $\alpha(G)=\alpha(G\setminus x)$ for any vertex $x$.
+Such a graph is called a member of $W_2$ (see \cite{Sp}).
+To characterize the class $W_2$ is also difficult (see \cite{P2}) and we only know a classification of triangle-free planar graphs in $W_2$ (see \cite{Pi1}).
+Moreover, if $G$ is such a graph, it is conjectured in \cite{RTY} that $I(G)^2$ is Cohen-Macaulay.
+In this paper, we will prove this conjecture (see Proposition \ref{EG1}).
+Using this result we are able to classify planar triangle-free Gorenstein graphs (see Theorem $\ref{T4}$).

 The paper consists of three sections.
-In section 1, we set up some basic notations, terminologies for the simplicial complex and the graph.
-Section 2 is devoted to prove that all graphs in the class $\mathcal{SQC}$ are vertex decomposable.
-In the last section, we will prove the main results Theorem \ref{T2}, \ref{T3} and \ref{T4}.
+In Section 1, we set up some basic notations, terminologies for the simplicial complex and the graph.
+In Section $2$, we classify Cohen-Macaulay graphs of girth at least $5$.
+In the last section, we classified planar Gorenstein graphs of girth at least $4$.